-The ADM Defence Financing Summit, taking place on 16 October 2024 in Sydney, will bring together key players from Government, the investment community, Defence, and Defence industry to look at the opportunities and scope for private capital investment in Australian military capability.
+The ADM Defence Financing Summit, returning to Sydney on 21 October 2025, will bring together leaders from Government, the investment sector, Defence, and industry to examine the opportunities, challenges, and policy levers required to enable private capital investment in Australia’s Defence capability.

 Chris O’Çonnor